BlakeJonMycal/the-philosophy-dept-capstone/README.md

 Given the user wants to save their profile changes When the user clicks on the “submit changes” button on the “edit profile” page Then the changes will be updated in the database and the user will be redirected back to their profile.
+### Tools
+This project was built using React, JSX, and CSS